Shoptree/epsonPrintSDK/README.md

     - Bug Fixed.
       - The openPrinter and sendData method causes one second delay, when printer doesn't have a battery.
+    - Improved the status monitoring function.
+      - Improved the communication efficiency of status acquisition.
+    - Bug Fixed.
+      - Added the support API of TM-P80 the addCut, addFeedPosition, addLayout API.

   Version 1.4.0
     - Added the support interface.